cyrus-codes4u/WeLoveMovies-backend/README.md

     - Ex.
 Response
     ```json
     {
-      data: {
+      "data":
         [
-          complete list of all reviews objects
+          "complete list of all reviews objects"
         ]
-      }
     }
     ```